Peretz Rosenberg: Military and security career

 As the German Afrika Corps approached Palestine and the country prepared for a possible German invasion (a period later known in Israel as the 200 days of dread), Rosenberg joined a group of twenty radio operators to hone his knowledge of Morse code in a training course of the Palestine Scheme (also known as the Moshe Dayan network), which operated under British auspices.

 In 1942, Rosenberg volunteered for the British army and traveled to British headquarters in Cairo together with Yaakov Shapira and Rehavam Amir to train Serbo-Croatian agents who were being sent to parachute behind enemy lines as part of the World War II British Commando operations.
 In February 1943, Rosenberg became an instructor at the signals training school in Egypt.
 The head of the Jewish Agency in Cairo instructed him to obtain information about the fate of Jewish communities in Yugoslavia.

 In May 1943, after undergoing paratrooper training, Rosenberg, using the code name “Corporal Rose,” was dropped in the vicinity of Zabljak in the Durmitor mountain range in Montenegro.
 He was part of a British commando and intelligence force under William Deakin tasked with linking up with the partisan group commanded by Josip Broz Tito, later president of Yugoslavia.

 Rosenberg served as the radio operator of the unit.
 It was the first joint SOE-SIS (Secret Intelligence Service) mission to Tito.

-In the mission, codenamed Operation Typical, six soldiers flew from Derna airfield on 27 May 27, 1943 and parachuted to Black Lake in Montenegro at the height of the German offensive known as Case Black (“Operation Schwarz”) whose objective was to destroy the partisan forces.
+In the mission, codenamed Operation Typical, six soldiers flew from Derna airfield on 27 May 27, 1943 and parachuted to Black Lake in Montenegro at the height of the German offensive known as Operation Schwarz whose objective was to destroy the partisan forces.
 The group was led by Colonel William Deakin and Captain William F Stuart, together with two radio operators, Walter Wroughton and Rosenberg.

 Due to his technical expertise, Rosenberg helped Tito's men maintain their communications equipment, which led to the establishment of close ties.

 In November 1943, Rosenberg attended the second conference of the Anti-Fascist Council for the National Liberation of Yugoslavia in the Bosnian town of Jajce where Tito proclaimed the council the supreme executive authority of Yugoslavia.
 From the conference, Rosenberg traveled back to the Adriatic coast with a group of wounded partisans.
 They boarded a British torpedo boat that took them to southern Italy, and from there they flew to Cairo.
 Rosenberg returned to Nahalal, where he was living at the time.

 After the establishment of the State of Israel, when the Israel Police was formed, Rosenberg was appointed head of communications operations.